Emily Brodsky

 Emily E. Brodsky is a Professor of Earth Sciences at the University of California, Santa Cruz.
 She studies the fundamental physical properties of earthquakes, as well as the seismology of volcanoes and landslides.

+In 2023, she was elected to the National Academy of Sciences.

 Early life and education

 Brodsky earned her bachelor's degree magna cum laude at Harvard University in 1995.
 Whilst there, she set up Harvard Undergraduate Television.
 Brodsky moved to California for her PhD, completing her doctorate in 2001 from California Institute of Technology.
 She worked on rectified diffusion theory, the mechanism that describes how strain waves pump volatile organic compounds into bubbles.
 Rectified diffusion theory can move dynamic strain from a volcanic tremor or tectonic earthquake to static strain inside a magma chamber.
 Soon after graduating Brodsky joined the University of California, Santa Cruz.
 Here she helped several National Science Foundation-MARGINS postdoctoral fellows, including Heather M. Savage and Christie D. Rowe, begin their careers in geophysics.